Fire and rescue services

 Demonstrations and protests can take place at any time and place.
 Even peaceful events can turn violent without warning.

 Significant civil unrest occurs around days related to the reunification of North and South Yemen.
-This includes Unity Day on 22 May every year.
+This includes Unity Day on 22 May.

 If you're in Yemen, despite our advice, you should: